-E-mail Douglas.Brown@sbg.ac.at hauwanah@gmail.com
+E-mail

-NOTE: Erasmus or non Global Governance students who would like to attend one or more courses and take one or more exams need to contact the Secretariat of Global Governance by e-mail global.governance@uniroma2.it for registration and inform the Professor of the course.
-They are required to sign a code of conduct like all Global Governance students, accepting all values and rules.
-Please read it carefully before enrolling.
+Douglas.Brown@plus.ac.at hauwanah@gmail.com

+NOTE: If you are an Erasmus or a non Global Governance student who would like to attend one or more courses in the Global Governance programme, please be aware that, before enrolling in the course, you should have read the code of conduct and the procedural rules characterizing our programme.
+We assume that, if you enroll in the course, you have read and accepted all Global Governance values and rules.
 Notice that attendance is required from the very first lesson and you need to attend at least 80% of the course to be considered an attending student.